Copper Country Trails

 Michigan Tech is also home to world class cross country ski trails.
 Including both beginner and competitive trails, this system contains 30 km of trail which flow effortlessly over Houghton’s rolling landscape.
 With natural water features and diverse forests, you'll be surprised at the diversity of trails here.
 They are typically the first to groom in the area and people are often out riding on as little as a few inches of base.
 Their trails are that good.

-Adventure Mine in Greenland has approximately 6 miles of biking and hiking trails around the mine site.
+The Southern Keweenaw trails at Adventure Mine in Greenland have approximately 6 miles of biking and hiking trails around the mine site.
 These challenging, hand-built trails weave around many of the old mine building foundations, and historic pits on the site.
 While not every trail is a burly, no-holds-barred riot, quite a few are and are among the toughest you'll find anywhere in the area.
-Trails are open year round, except for the underground portion which is only available during the Experience the Keweenaw group ride, the Miner's Revenge Bike Race, and other special occasions.
+Trails are open year round, except for the underground portion which is only available during the Ride the Keweenaw group ride, the Miner's Revenge Bike Race, and other special occasions.